JetBrains/guide/site/dotnet/tutorials/blazor-essentials/introduction/index.md

 - Blazor Server may be slower while running because it needs to make calls to the backend.
 - Blazor WASM may have a slower initial load time, because it needs to be downloaded first.
 - While WebAssembly is an open standard, it’s not supported on older browsers.
-If you must support older browsers then go with Blazor Server.
+If you must support older browsers, then go with Blazor Server.
 - Blazor WASM may be more scalable because the load is on the client.
 - Blazor WASM can run offline, while Blazor Server does not support offline apps.